 But problems in the Delta can be solved only as part of a comprehensive effort to improve statewide water management and ecosystem management.
 Failure to protect the estuary could result in an inland salt sea or the collapse of an estuarine ecosystem with loss of protected and desired species.
 The consequences for statewide water supply would be unacceptable.
-The loss of a reliable supply of water from the Delta could system functions continue to serve all Californians dependent on water from the Delta watershed.
-A durable vision for sustainable management of the Delta must be comprehensive.
-It must integrate the co-equal values of ecosystem and water supply, ensure that conservation and lead to substantial economic hardships because large fractions of the state's water supply must come from the Delta watershed.
+The loss of a reliable supply of water from the Delta could It must be reconstituted to better function as an estuary which supports native species and recreational fishing and to be most resilient to future changes.
+More than half of Californians rely on water conveyed through the Delta for at least some of their water supplies and Delta watershed water is critical to much California agriculture, supplies threatened by harmful impacts of current practices on the environment, impaired water quality, and seismic and flood lead to substantial economic hardships because large fractions of the state's water supply must come from the Delta watershed.
 Some of this water must be exported from the Delta to other parts of the state.